productscience/blue-world-lite/README.md

 BACS).
 This might leave the billing system thinking the user is in credit which is why the initial re-joining adjustment can't be done automatically by the system.

+## Next Steps

+Recommendation: Need to get this system in front of real users to check it works for them.
+If users like the way it works, and edge cases are catered for, increase test coverage, start rolling out to new users, then when any teething problems from real-life use are ironed out, migrate customers across.

+In particular, tests for creating line items, creating payments, making line item runs, making payment runs, handling GoCardless events and generating order history and billing history all need firming up.